presidential-innovation-fellows/code-gov-web/README.md

 ## Component Structure
 Most Components have a `style`, `template`, and `component` file.
-Template files are composed of HTML with Angular syntax for inserting content and view conditionals.
+Template files are composed of HTML with the Angular syntax for inserting content and view conditionals.
 Styles are encapsulated by default unless the Component has `ViewEncapsulation` disabled, so global class names are generally not an issue.